2023 Best Value Nursing Master's Degree Schools in Michigan

 Top 10 Best Nursing Master's Degree Schools

-Our 2023 rankings named Spring Arbor University the best value school in Michigan for nursing students working on their master’s degree.
+Our analysis found Spring Arbor University to be the best value school for nursing students who want to pursue a master’s degree in Michigan.
 Located in the suburb of Spring Arbor, Spring Arbor is a private not-for-profit college with a small student population.

 Spring Arbor graduate students pay an average of $8,383 in in-state tuition and fees each year.

-You’ll join some of the best and brightest minds around you if you attend Michigan State University.
-The school came in at #4 on this year’s Best Value Nursing Master’s Degree Schools in Michigan list.
-Michigan State is a very large public school located in the city of East Lansing.
+You’ll join some of the best and brightest minds around you if you attend Ferris State University.
+The school came in at #2 on this year’s Best Value Nursing Master’s Degree Schools in Michigan list.
+Ferris is a large public school located in the distant town of Big Rapids.

-In-state tuition fees for graduate students at Michigan State are $19,714 per year.
+In-state tuition fees for graduate students at Ferris are $8,232 per year.

 In addition to its best value ranking, and one of the reasons why the school is on the list, Michigan State is ranked #2 for overall quality for nursing in Michigan.

-A rank of #5 on this year’s list means Saginaw Valley State University is a great value for nursing students working on their master’s degree.
-Located in the midsize suburb of University Center, Saginaw Valley State University is a public college with a moderately-sized student population.
+The excellent master’s degree programs at Saginaw Valley State University helped the school earn the #5 place on this year’s ranking of the best value nursing schools in Michigan.
+Located in the midsize suburb of University Center, Saginaw Valley State University is a public college with a medium-sized student population.

 In-state tuition fees for graduate students at Saginaw Valley State University are $15,748 per year.

 With a ranking of #6, Grand Valley State University did quite well on this year’s best value schools for nursing students working on their master’s degree.
-Located in the suburb of Allendale, GVSU is a public school with a very large student population.
+Located in the suburb of Allendale, GVSU is a public college with a fairly large student population.

 Western Michigan University ranked #7 on this year’s Best Value Nursing Master’s Degree Schools in Michigan list.
 WMU is a fairly large public school located in the small city of Kalamazoo.